Moss hits A's over Yanks

 The win also vaulted Oakland into the top spot in the AL West after the Texas Rangers fell to the Cleveland Indians earlier on Wednesday.

-New York starter Phil Hughes (3-5) was tagged for three runs on four hits and five walks over 4 1/3 frames.
+New York starter Phil Hughes (3-5) was tagged for all three runs on four hits and five walks over 4 1/3 frames.

 Moss got the A's on the board in the second when he followed Josh Reddick's leadoff single with a towering fly ball over the wall in right field.